bobbybudnick/SFS-Infrastructure/README.md

 Assists with development
 Does backend 3d models work
 Now directly monitors the CC as a transparent firewall
+/proc/sys/net/bridge/bridge-nf-call-iptables should be 1 for layer 2 to 3 for firewall
 The following describes operations but also shows how to use stunnel
 Runs CCTV stream - install stunnel 4 - move key to /etc/stunnel - create stunnel.conf
 Generate key - openssl req -new -x509 -nodes -out ~/STUNNEL.pem -keyout ~/STUNNEL.pem